 Inside view of the Harman KArdon, Citation II

 David Bogen came to America as a young Russian immigrant in the early 1900’s.
 His first company manufactured souvenir copies of the statue of liberty.
 Bogen was rather dedicated to the new radio technology and formed a retail company dealing with the audio aspects of this new technique.
-Western Electric dominated the marked in this area at the time and refused to sell to Bogen and any other socalled third parties.
-In order to get by this limitation Bogen establish a manufacturing company and began the production of audio amplifiers in 1932.
+Western Electric dominated the marked in this area at the time and refused to sell to Bogen and other so called third parties.
+In order to get by this limitation Bogen established a manufacturing company and began the production of audio amplifiers in 1932.
 Needless to say that he did well.
 The Bogen company was at a later stage acquired by Lear Siegler , hence the name.

 More to come about the Bogen amplifiers

 Bogen, MO30 6L6G PP and Bogen, MO60 7027A PP